 Ensure each workbook can be built separately without error.

-The 'Validate' option in the AlchemyJ toolbar will validate the current workbook only.
-Multi-workbooks validation will be done when building the project.
+The 'Validate' option in the AlchemyJ ribbon will validate the current workbook only.
+Multi-workbooks validation will be done when click Generate API.

-When any workbooks cannot pass the validation, the messages will be writing to the '##Validation' sheet.
+When any workbooks cannot pass the validation, the messages will be shown in the '##Message' sheet.
 You can open other workbooks by clicking on the link in 'Related Cell Address' to view the error details.